dev-hari-prasad/test-hooks/README.md

 # This is a test file for the OSS code rabbit alternative

-### List of todo:
+### List of to-dos:
- - Comeplte everything simply no other to do
+ - Complete everything; simply no other to do
 - And fix spellings
 - Add logging
+- Add prom client
-- Add prometus logger as well
+- Add Pino logger